IoTone/wwwdotiotonedotco/README.md

 If using https, you will need to specify the domain and https URI:

-- hugo -d ../public -b https://iotone.co
+- hugo -d ../public -b https://iotone.co/

+(NOTE: Make sure to have a trailing slash)

 ## Test